akeneo/pim-helpcenter/content/md/first-steps/manage-type-association.md

 1. Click on the `Save` button to save your changes

 ::: warning
-The code cannot be changed once the association type is created.
+You cannot change the code once you created the association type.
 Also, the 2-way association property cannot be updated.
 :::